 So it's not just about shopping for the cheapest and best point and shoot camera.
 There are big savings to be made on much more advanced cameras too.
 You might be surprised at the price of the cheapest full frame cameras, as you can get some of the best camera deals on higher end kit as well.

 The fact is, even cameras a few years old are still pretty advanced and more than a match for many brand new entry level cameras.
 Even though it looks as if camera technology is racing ahead at breakneck speed, this is mostly at the higher end of he market, and further down the price scale things move a little more slowly.
-Some of the best DSLRs and best mirrorless cameras are surprisingly affordable cameras which have actually been out for a while.
+Some of the best DSLRs and best mirrorless cameras are surprisingly affordable cameras which have actually been out for a while, making them some of the best cheap camera deals around.

 Want a compact camera that still offers a huge zoom range, so you can capture far-off subjects on your travels?
 This well-priced Canon point-and-shoot camera is an ideal choice.
 It'll easily slip into a jacket or jeans' pocket, but with 25x optical zoom on tap, you can shoot everything from wide-angle interiors or group shots, through to distant animals or athletes.
 Optical image stabilization helps ensure you always get sharp shots, even when zoomed in to the max, while 1080p Full HD video recording is also available for capturing action in detail.
 Add Wi-Fi and NFC connectivity for easy image sharing to a phone or tablet and the SX620 HS is unquestionably brilliant value for money and a great camera for travel.